Associated Jewish Charities of Baltimore

 How to Apply

-For Specific Grant Programs (Public Application Process):
+For Specific Grant Programmes (Public Application Process):

-1. JEEP Grants: Submit online application at jesbaltimore.org by January 23, 2026.
+1. JEEP Grants: Submit online application at jesbaltimore.org.
+Applications typically due in late January.
 Contact Terri Rosen (tnrosen@jesbaltimore.org | 410-735-5008) with questions.

 2. Meyerhoff New Jewish Family Innovation Fund:

-• Submit Letter of Inquiry online at forms.associated.org/view.php?id=180536 by December 19, 2025
+• Submit Letter of Inquiry online at forms.associated.org/view.php?id=180536.
+Letters of Inquiry typically due in mid-December.

-• Invited applicants notified early January 2026
+• Invited applicants notified early January

-• Full applications due February 20, 2026
+• Full applications typically due in mid-to-late February

 • Contact Lauren Klein (lklein@associated.org | 410-369-9278)

-3. Blaustein Fund for Jewish Education: Applications typically open in early December for programs beginning the following July.
+3. Blaustein Fund for Jewish Education: Applications typically open in early December for programmes beginning the following July.
 Contact Lauren Klein (lklein@associated.org | 410-369-9278) for current cycle information.

 For Donor Advised Fund Grants (No Public Application Process):

 The Associated does not accept unsolicited proposals for grants from its approximately 400 donor advised funds.
 These grants are recommended by individual fund advisors through The Associated's DonorSphere online portal or via paper forms submitted to grant@associated.org.
-Organizations cannot apply directly but must be known to and selected by individual fund advisors.
+Organisations cannot apply directly but must be known to and selected by individual fund advisors.

 Getting on Their Radar